andrewsilva9/jekyll-theme-prologue/_sections/intro.md

 order: 1
 ---
 ### Welcome to my site!
-Check out my blog to see what I've been up to lately (and had the time to post about), and feel free to reach out!
+Check out my blog to see what I've been up to (and had time to post about), and feel free to reach out!

 <!--
 <footer>